Current Teaching Assignments:

 Forestry 213: Ecology & Management of Forest Soils

-Forestry 314: Forest Ecology IIThis is a team taught course (with Tom Kolb, Pete Fule, Rich Hofstetter, Paul Beier, and occasionally others) in our undergraduate professional program, part of "Semester A".
+Forestry 314: Forest Ecology IIThis is a team taught course (usually with Tom Kolb, Pete Fule, Rich Hofstetter, Paul Beier, and occasionally others) in our undergraduate professional program, part of "Semester A".
 Currently I teach a module on Ecosystem Processes and another on Landscape Ecology.

 Ecosystem Processes Module